Chapter 54 BWV 112 Der Herr ist mein getreuer Hirt

 For Misericordias Domini, the Second Day of Easter.

 This is a particularly interesting late chorale/fantasia cantata, the date of which has been firmly fixed.
 Both Boyd (p 136) and Wolff (p 280) give the first performance as Easter April 8th 1931.
-Bach had provided a cantata for this day in the first cycle (C 104: vol 1, chapter 51) a work that opens with a pastoral chorus in 9/8 time and ends with a slightly adapted version of the same chorale used for this work.
+Bach had provided a cantata for this day in the first cycle (C 104: vol 1, chapter 51) a work that opens with a pastoral chorus in 9/8 time and ends with a slightly adapted version of the chorale used again for this work.

 Returning to the assumption that his grand plan of chorale cantatas may have been interrupted during the preparation of the Easter music for 1725, it makes sense to determine whether he had already produced a work for this day as a part of the second cycle.
 Indeed he did; C 85 (chapter 44), also an appropriately pastoral work and similarly based upon the theme of the true Shepherd.